topel-research-group/Bamboozle/Bamboozle-alpha/README.md

   deletions occur in one subset of the data but not another (e.g Warm vs. Cold results)
 * Refine handling of borderline deletion cases, i.e. a three bp heterozygous event where the first base is just outside the boundary of being reported (see P8352_101 - 000202F:6,205-6,207)
-* In exon_mutations function, find a way to pass the results of deletion function directly into exon_mutations, rather than requiring an intermediate file
+* In HomoDel_or_Hetero function, find a way to eliminate the need for an intermediate file
-* In HomoDel_or_Hetero function, find a way to pass the results of deletion function directly into HomoDel_or_Hetero, rather than requiring two intermediate files

 * Any way to speed things up when searching a contig later in the .bam file?
   * Is speed also an issue when reading through the output of bedtools?